Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Background

-Each quantum gate has the functionality corresponding to the particular unitary operation.
-With qubits, a quantum gate represents what unitary operator is applied to which qubits.
-We explain the details of quantum gates used in the proposed PQCs in Sec.~\ref{sec:proposed}.
+Quantum gates perform specific unitary operations on qubits.
+They represent which unitary operator is applied to the corresponding qubits.
+The details of quantum gates used in the proposed PQCs are discussed in Sec.~\ref{sec:proposed}.